cvxr/CVX/doc/intro.rst

 Licensing
 ---------

-Prior versions of CVX have been entirely free to use in all applications, both academic and commercial.
-All previous functionality remains free in this new version.
+CVX is entirely free for use in both academic and commercial settings when paired with a free solver---including the versions of SeDuMi and SDPT3 that are included with the package.
+Work is underway to connect CVX to GLPK, a free mixed-integer solver.

+With version 2.0, we have added the ability to connect CVX to *commercial* solvers as well.
-We have chosen to include some of the *new* functionality under a *CVX Professional* product tier---specifically, interfaces to commercial solvers----which we intend to license to commercial users for a fee.
+This new functionality is released under a *CVX Professional* product tier which we intend to license to commercial users for a fee, and offer to academic users at no charge.
 Here are the specifics:

 * *All users* are free to use the standard features of CVX at no charge.
   This includes the ability to construct and solve any of the models